Bob’s Testimony (Longer Version)

 UNSHACKLED and McAuley Water Street Mission

 For months, Chaplain Woodruff tutored me using Bible correspondence studies, beginning with the Gospel of John, until I was settled in a biblical church.
 My attitude toward everything in life gradually changed as I learned more of God’s word.
-Joyful obedience to Christ became my chief goal, with my accounting career being my sphere of service.
+Even though I stumbled a lot, joyful obedience to Christ became my chief goal, with my accounting career being my sphere of service.
 I now saw my work as a calling from the Lord.
 I still sought excellence in my field by helping clients, but now my motivation was different.
 I sought God’s glory and praise, rather than just my own personal advancement or gain.
 I was also eager to tell others what Christ had done for me.
 That came easily!
 I met rejection by friends, family members, and work associates, yet nothing quenched my zeal for sharing Jesus’ good news.

 The Philadelphia Years (1979–1995)

 The end of all things is near.
-Therefore be alert and of sober mind so that you may pray.
+Therefore, be alert and of sober mind so that you may pray.
 Above all, love each other deeply, because love covers over a multitude of sins.
 Offer hospitality to one another without grumbling.
 Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms.
 If anyone speaks, they should do so as one who speaks the very words of God.
 If anyone serves, they should do so with the strength God provides, so that in all things God may be praised through Jesus Christ.
 To Him be the glory and the power for ever and ever.
 Amen.
 (1 Peter 4:7–11)

 Dr. Skilton modeled Christ-like service through his loving example, his cross-cultural ministry, his nursing home work, his care for immigrants and orphans, and his bringing Jesus’ good news wherever he could, especially to “underdogs” and overlooked people.
 I wanted to do the same.

 While still a seminary student and after graduation, I served a mission church from 1980 to 1989.
 We were able to reach hundreds of people with solid biblical teaching, counseling, evangelism, diaconal work, and mentoring seminary students.
 However, an enduring church was not established.
 After that experience, I returned to public accounting with a firm near Philadelphia.
-This “tent-making” provided for my family’s economic needs and I served part-time with churches in the area.
+This “tent-making” provided for my family’s economic needs, and I served part-time with churches in the area.

 The Houston Years (1995–Present)

 In the Old Dutch Church, where I was married and first preached, a brass bell hangs in the steeple.
 The bell was cast in Holland in 1685 and is engraved with Romans 8:31: “Since God is for us, who can be against us?”
 God the Father proved His love by giving His Son.
 God the Son and God the Spirit are on our side also—saving, helping, keeping, loving us to the end.
-God is making all things work for His glory and our good.
+God is making all things work for His glory and our eternal good.
 Like Jacob the Patriarch, we sometimes feel that, “Everything is going against me!”
 (Gen 42:36), while the Lord actually makes everything work for us.

 Warren Wiersbe reminds: “We need to begin each new day realizing that God is for us.
 There is no need to fear, for our loving Father desires only the best for His children, even if we must go through trials to receive His best.”
 Jesus says, “For I know what I have planned for you.
 I have plans to prosper you, not to harm you.
 I have plans to give you a future filled with hope.”
 (Jer 29:11 NET)

 I love God my Father and His Son (who is my Prophet, Priest, and King) and His Spirit (who is my Counselor and Comforter).
-Pleasing the Lord is my greatest delight and offending Him is my greatest dread.
+Pleasing the Lord is my greatest delight, and offending Him is my greatest dread.
 Scripture reminds us: “Christ died for all, that those who live should no longer live for themselves but for Him who died for them and was raised again.”
-(2 Corinthians 5:15) I have received so much from the Lord; I know that much is required of me.
+(2 Corinthians 5:15) I have received so much from the Lord.
+I know that much is required of me.
 Love amazing, so divine, demands my soul, my life, my all!
-I pray that God who began a good work in me will carry it on to completion until Christ’s return.
+I pray that God, who began a good work in me, will carry it on to completion until Christ’s return.

 What about you, my friend?
 Will you repent of your sins and trust the Lord Jesus for salvation and daily living?
 Will you also respond to His words?